Ph.D., University of Arizona

 - ANTH 465 Human Evolution

-- ANTH 490 Integrative Themes in Anthropology: Evolution of Cooperation
+- ANTH 490 Integrative Themes in Anthropology: Anthropology of the Anthropocene

 (Please see CV for a complete list)

-Premo, L. S. (in press) Effective population size and the effect of demography on cultural diversity and technological complexity.
-American Antiquity.
+Premo, L. S. (2016) Effective population size and the effect of demography on cultural diversity and technological complexity.
+American Antiquity 81:605-622.

 Premo, L. S. and G. B. Tostevin (2016) Cultural transmission on the taskscape: Exploring the effects of taskscape visibility on cultural diversity.
 PLoS ONE 11(9):e0161766. doi:10.1371/journal.pone.0161766

 Tennie, C., D. Braun, L. S. Premo, and S. P. McPherron (2016) The Island Test for Cumulative Culture in the Paleolithic.
 In The Nature of Culture, edited by M. Haidle, N. Conard, and M. Bolus, pp. 121-133.
 Springer Press, Berlin.